dogweather/forkful/content/en/powershell/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?
-Starting a new project is about laying the groundwork for your coding masterpiece.
-As programmers, we do it to break ground on a fresh idea or implement solutions in an organized, scalable way.

 ## How to:
 PowerShell makes spinning up a new project straightforward.
 You might want to create a directory for your project and set up a git repository.
 Here's how: